Sunday, December 31, 2017 - 10

 for those who wish go deeper into the text.

-b) Simeon and Anna: these are figures full of symbolical value.
-Their role is one of recognition, that comes from both the enlightenment and action of the Spirit and a life lived in expectation and faith.
-Simeon especially is defined as prodekòmenos, that is, one entirely absorbed in waiting, and one who goes forward to welcome.
+b) Simeon and Anna: these are figures full of symbolic value.
+Their role is one of recognition that comes from both the enlightenment and action of the Spirit and a life lived in expectation and faith.
+Simeon is especially defined as prodekòmenos, one entirely absorbed in waiting and one who goes forward to welcome.
 He, too, appears to be obedient to the law, the law of the Spirit, who leads him towards the child in the temple.
-The canticle he proclaims manifests his pro-existentia, he has lived in order to come to this moment and now he withdraws so that others may see the light and the salvation to come for Israel and the pagans.
-Anna completes the picture, by her very age (symbolical value: 84 equals 7x12, the twelve tribes of Israel; or 84 – 7 = 77, double perfection), but above all by her way of living (fasting and praying) and by her proclamation to all who "looked forward".
+The canticle he proclaims defines his pro-existentia: he has lived in order to come to this moment and now he withdraws so that others may see the light and the salvation to come for Israel and the pagans.
+Anna completes the picture, by her very age (symbolic value: 84 equals 7x12, the twelve tribes of Israel; or 84 – 7 = 77, double perfection), but above all, by her way of living (fasting and praying) and by her proclamation to all who "looked forward".
 She is led by the Spirit of prophecy, docile and purified in her heart.
-Besides, she belongs to the smallest of the tribes, that of Aser, a sign that the small and fragile are those more disposed to recognise Jesus, the Saviour.
-Both of these old persons – who look like an original couple – are symbols of the best of Judaism, of faithful and meek Jerusalem, that awaits and rejoices and that from now on allows the new light to shine.
+She belongs to the smallest of the tribes, that of Asher, a sign that the small and fragile are those more disposed to recognize Jesus, the Savior.
+Both of these old persons – who look like an original couple – are symbols of the best of Judaism, faithful and meek Jerusalem, that awaits and rejoices and from now on allows the new light to shine.

-c) A sword will pierce: generally these words are interpreted as meaning that Mary will suffer, a drama made visible of the Our Lady of Sorrows.
+c) A sword will pierce: generally these words are interpreted as meaning that Mary will suffer, a drama made visible in Our Lady of Sorrows.
 Rather, we need to see the Mother as a symbol of Israel.
-Simeon feels the drama of his people who will be deeply torn by the living and sharp word of the redeemer (cf Lk 12:51-53).
+Simeon feels the drama of his people who will be deeply torn by the living and sharp word of the Redeemer (cf Lk 12:51-53).
 Mary represents the path: she must trust, but will go through times of pain and darkness, struggles and painful silences.
-The story of the suffering Messiah will be painful for all, even for the Mother.
-One does not follow the new light of the whole world without paying the cost, without being provoked to make risky choices, without being always born again from on high and in newness.
-But these images of the "sword that pierces", of the child who will "trip" and shake hearts from their lethargy, are not to be separated from the meaningful action of the two old persons: the one, Simeon, takes the child in his arms to show that faith is a meeting and an embrace, not an idea of theorem; the other, Anna, takes on the role of proclaiming and enkindles a bright light in the hearts of all who "looked forward" to him.
+The story of the suffering Messiah will be painful for all, even for the mother.
+One does not follow the new light of the whole world without paying the cost, and without being always born again from on high and in newness.
+But these images of the "sword that pierces", of the child who will "trip" and shake hearts from their lethargy, are not to be separated from the meaningful action of the two old persons: the one, Simeon, takes the child in his arms to show that faith is a meeting and an embrace, not an idea or theory; the other, Anna, takes on the role of proclaiming and enkindles a bright light in the hearts of all who "looked forward" to Him.

-d) Daily life, an epiphany of God: finally, it is interesting to note that the whole episode emphasises the situation of the most simple and homely: the young couple with the child in their arms; the old man who rejoices and embraces, the old lady who prays and proclaims, those listening who appear to be indirectly involved.
-At the end of the passage, we also get a glimpse of the village of Nazareth, of the growth of the child in a normal context, the impression of a child extraordinarily gifted with wisdom and goodness.
-The theme of wisdom woven into the fabric of normal life and growth in a village context, leaves the story as if in suspense, and it will be taken up again precisely with the theme of the wisdom of the boy among the doctors in the temple.
-Indeed, this is the episode that follows immediately (Lk 2:41-52).
+d) Daily life, an epiphany of God: finally, it is interesting to note that the whole passage emphasizes the situation simply and humbly: the young couple with the child in their arms, the old man who rejoices and embraces, the old lady who prays and proclaims, and those listening who appear to be indirectly involved.
+At the end of the passage, we also get a glimpse of the village of Nazareth, of the growth of the child in a normal context, an impression of a child extraordinarily gifted with wisdom and goodness.
+The theme of wisdom, woven into the fabric of normal life and growth in a village context, leaves the story as if in suspense, and it will be taken up again with the theme of the wisdom of the boy among the doctors in the temple.
+Indeed, this is the episode that immediately follows (Lk 2:41-52).

 6. Psalm 122